Vacant Possession - Complete Uncertainty In Ontario

 Registry Office: The Registry Office (in Ontario) opens at 9:00 am closes at 5:00 pm.
 So, they cannot close after that, since title cannot be registered.

 Selecting the time: The completion time is the ad hoc time picked by the lawyers on the closing date.
 That could be 9:30 am.
-If that’s the case, then the Seller has to be out by then.
+If that’s the case, then the Seller has to be out by 9:30 am.

 Selecting the Precise Time: You could, of course, amend the Offer to move up the closing to 11:00 am, and that time would then be the latest time for completion on the closing day.

 Closing Procedure: It only takes the two Law Firms about 12 to 20 minutes to get “online” and complete the transaction.
 The Seller’s solicitor will have delivered the original signed Transfer/Deed and all other related closing documents to the Buyer’s solicitor.
 The Buyer’s solicitor will have delivered various signed documents and the closing funds to the Seller’s solicitor.
-If everything is in order, the “registration transfer will take place online”.
+If everything is in order, the “registration transfer will take place online”, and that process shuld only take a few minutes.

 Caution to Real Estate Agents: Always have the Buyers speak to their lawyers about the closing time.
 Don’t say: you have until 6:00 pm, or you can get in first thing in the morning.
 Don’t say something like you might sell your house at 9:30 am but you can stay until 6:00 pm or midnight for that matter.
 When it closes, you are supposed to be “out”.